top of page

 npm run dev

-Open your browser and navigate to http://localhost:3000/persons to see the list of persons fetched from the Neo4j database via the custom API.
+Open your browser and navigate to http://localhost:3000/companies to see the list of companies fetched from the Neo4j database via the custom API, and use the form to create, update, and delete companies.

 Conclusion